hatchman/Game-Boy-Camera-Shell/README.md

 ## Liscense & Feedack/Help

 All files are liscensed under [GNU GPL V3.0](https://www.gnu.org/licenses/gpl-3.0.en.html), so be sure to upload the source to any modifications you indend to share online.
 Would love to see what you make in the [Game Boy Camera Club Discord](https://discord.gg/C7WFJHG) where you can also ask for help if you are having any troubles with the files, or printing.
+Lastly if you enjoyed, consider grabbing me a [Coffee](https://ko-fi.com/hatch) ;)